 - iii.
-The developer must construct sewerage mains and pump stations to convey sewage to Sewerage Pump Station No.2402.
-The sewerage mains and pump stations must be generally located as shown on the map entitled "Precinct B - Development Contribution Obligations" dated 1 February 2024 or as otherwise approved or amended in the applicable Development Servicing Plan; and - iv.
-The developer must construct drinking water distribution mains from the future Ross Lane Water Reservoir to the development as shown on the map entitled "Precinct B Development Contribution Obligations" dated 1 February 2024 or as otherwise approved;
+The developer must construct sewerage mains and pump stations so as to convey sewage to Sewerage Pump Station No.2402.
+The sewerage mains and pump stations must be generally located as shown on the map entitled "Precinct B Development Contribution Obligations" dated 30 August 2012 or as otherwise approved; and - iv.
+The developer must construct drinking water distribution mains from the future Ross Lane Water Reservoir to the development as shown on the map entitled "Precinct B Development Contribution Obligations" dated 30 August 2012 or as otherwise approved;